plainkit/tags/README.md

 # tags

-Spec-accurate catalogues of HTML, SVG, and MathML elements keep downstream tooling reliable.
-Instead of relying on hand-maintained lists that drift, the library automatically scrapes the standards, normalizes the data, and publishes ready-to-import code.
+Accurate catalogues of HTML, SVG, and MathML elements keep downstream tooling correct.
+Manual lists drift away from the specifications, so this library scrapes the standards, normalizes the results, and publishes them as importable code.

 ## Installation